Advertiser Disclosure

 5. Ulupaluakua Ranch

-Located across the street from Maui’s Winery, Ulupaluakua Ranch would make a great stop after a wine tasting.
-Popular items include the Elk Burger and the slow-roasted Maui Cattle Co. beef brisket with house-made barbeque sauce, but there are also vegetarian-friendly options.
-The Maui Taro Burger is delicious!
+Across the street from Maui’s Winery, Ulupaluakua Ranch would make a great stop after a wine tasting.
+Popular items include the Elk Burger and the slow-roasted Maui Cattle Co. beef brisket with house-made barbecue sauce, but there are also vegetarian-friendly dishes — the Maui Taro Burger is delicious!
 Sit in the shade of huge trees and enjoy the views of upcountry Maui.

 6. Paia Fish Market